USAN/Google-DFE-Kub-Project/README.md

         kubectl apply -f expanded.yaml

+8. Follow the post-installation instructions that are displayed in the application panel.

 ## Dialing instructions

 You can dial any number at the appliance to reach your DFE agent.
 To test and verify your audio, dial `sip:test@{svc ip}`.